Review of the HSBC Cash Rewards Mastercard® Credit Card

 - 1% back when the purchase is paid off

 This 2% rate is the main feature of the Double Cash card.
-But it also has an 18-month 0% introductory APR balance transfer offer.
-This only applies to balance transfers, like the 15-month 0% rate you get with the HSBC card.
+But it also has a 0% introductory APR offer for 18 months on Balance Transfers, before the regular rate of 13.99% – 23.99% (Variable) begins.
+This only applies to balance transfers, unlike the 0% purchase and balance transfer rate you get with the HSBC card.

 Other than that, the Citi card also offers a few benefits that are a cut above the basics you get with the HSBC card.
 They include a concierge you can call any time to get non-emergency help of all kinds.
 And also the Citi Private Pass service, which provides special access to tickets at select events.
 Citi cardholders can also access the Citi Easy Deals shopping portal, where you can find discounts on some products and at some retailers.